gnolang/gno/docs/getting-started/using-gnoland.md

 ## Overview

-In this tutorial, you will learn how to spin up & configure a local gno.land node by using the `gnoland` tool, which is the Gno.land blockchain client binary.
+In this tutorial, you will learn how to use the `gnoland` binary.
+This guide covers various available subcommands and flags to help you configure, manage, and spin up a local gno.land node.
-`gnoland` is capable of managing node working files, as well as starting the blockchain client itself.

 ## Prerequisites